The article explains the settings associated with receiving an email reminder of when a HUD-required Annual Assessment is due for a client record.

 Who Gets Warnings?

-Note: If the assigned staff member has Assessment Due Warning disabled, then the notification will go to the first staff member within that agency who is listed with the Agency Manager role.
+Note: If the assigned staff member has Assessment Due Warning disabled in their Account Settings, then the notification will go to the first staff member within that agency who is listed with the Agency Manager role.

 What If I'm Not Receiving Notifications?

 First, ensure that you're the assigned staff member for the enrollment and that the Assessment Due Warning setting is toggled on in your Account Settings.
 The frequency of an enrollment's Assessment Due Warning is established when the enrollment is first created.
 If a different staff member is later assigned to the enrollment, the staff member can update the setting at the enrollment level (see below for more information on updating an enrollment).

 What If I Don't Want to Receive Notifications or Want to Receive Them on a Different Schedule?

 You can change the Assessment Due Warning setting for your Caseload in your Account Settings, but this change will only impact enrollments you are assigned to after the change is made.
 Current client records will remain on the old notification schedule until the end of their enrollments.

 Note: If you create a program enrollment for a client while Assessment Due Warning is toggled off in your Account Settings, the program enrollment Assessment Due Warning will default to "Off."
 As long as you are the assigned staff for that particular program enrollment for that one client, you will not receive any Assessment Due Warnings for that client's program enrollment, even if you toggle on the Assessment Due Warning after you create the enrollment.

 If you or your System Administrator has toggled on the Assessment Due Warning in your Account Settings, you can change the time frame for when you receive the notification.

 The default setting for receiving the notification is 1 Day before the Annual Assessment Due Date, but you can change that time frame to 2 Days, 5 Days, 1 Week, 2 Weeks, or 30 Days if you prefer.